livoras/list-diff/README.md

 Diff two lists in time O(n).

-The algorithm finding the minimal amount of moves is [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) which is O(N*M).
-This algorithm is not the best but is enougth for front-end DOM list manipulation and is mostly influenced by [virtual-dom](https://github.com/Matt-Esch/virtual-dom/blob/master/vtree/diff.js) algorithm.
+The algorithm finding the minimal amount of moves is [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) which is O(n*m).
+This algorithm is not the best but is enougth for front-end DOM list manipulation.

+This project is mostly influenced by [virtual-dom](https://github.com/Matt-Esch/virtual-dom/blob/master/vtree/diff.js) algorithm.

 ## Install